ADD-ONS / MEDICATION / ANTICOAGULATION

 • in 2018, the FDA approved andexanet alfa (ONDEXXYA, ANDEXXA) for the reversal of life-threatening bleeding in patients anticoagulated with FXa inhibitors (apixaban/rivaroxaban) → more here

-• positive trials: ANNEXA-A, ANNEXA-R, and ANNEXA-4 [Medscape 2016]
+• positive trials supporting its use include ANNEXA-A, ANNEXA-R, and ANNEXA-4 [Medscape 2016]

 • new guidelines now recommend the use of andexanet alfa as first-line therapy

-• all patients received a bolus of andexanet alfa followed by a 2-hour infusion to treat acute major bleeding after taking a factor Xa inhibitor in the previous 18 hours
+• all patients received a bolus of andexanet alfa, followed by a 2-hour infusion to treat acute major bleeding after taking a factor Xa inhibitor in the previous 18 hours

 • ICH 64%, GIT bleeding 26%

-• rivaroxaban 36%, apixaban 55%, edoxaban 3%, enoxaparin 6% (only those at doses > 1 mg/kg)
+• rivaroxaban 36%, apixaban 55%, edoxaban 3%, enoxaparin 6% (those with doses > 1 mg/kg)

 • apixaban and rivaroxaban showed a 92% decrease in mean anti-Xa activity; enoxaparin showed a 75% decrease